swarch-2f-rootly/2f/Prototype_3/reverse_proxy/README.md

 - **P95 latency** for legitimate (baseline) traffic during the test window.
 - **Percentage of blocked / throttled requests** (HTTP 429 or similar).
-- **Total RPS observed at backends** compared to the incoming RPS at the proxy.
+- **Total RPS observed at backends** compared to the incoming RPS at the WAF edge.
 - **Backend uptime and error rate** (HTTP 5xx) during the flood.

 **Target (Post–Reverse-Proxy):**

 - P95 latency for legitimate traffic stays within agreed SLA.
 - Backend RPS stays below a configured safety threshold.
-- Majority of excess traffic is blocked or throttled at the proxy.
+- Majority of excess traffic is blocked or throttled at the WAF reverse proxy.
 - Backend 5xx error rate remains close to baseline.

 ---